UBCOrbit/cdh_development_csdc5/STM32H743 Examples/Temperature/Polling/README.md

-# Temperature Sensor Example
+# Temperature Sensor Example - Polling

 The following example displays how to use the temperature sensor on the STM32H743.
 The temperature sensor is accessed through ADC3 on channel 18.
 It follows [this procedure](https://www.st.com/content/ccc/resource/technical/document/reference_manual/group0/c9/a3/76/fa/55/46/45/fa/DM00314099/files/DM00314099.pdf/jcr:content/translations/en.DM00314099.pdf#page=973) for reading data from the ADC and calculating the temperature.

 Additional information can be found in:
 [ADC Characteristics](https://www.st.com/resource/en/datasheet/stm32h743zi.pdf#page=160)
 and
 [Temperature Sensor Characteristics](https://www.st.com/resource/en/datasheet/stm32h743zi.pdf#page=170)

 This program starts off by printing the calibration values of the temperature sensor at 30C and 110C.
-It polls the ADC and prints the converted raw sensor value and calculated temperature in a loop.
+It then polls the ADC and prints the converted raw sensor value and calculated temperature in a loop.

 The clock rate and sampling cycles must be selected such that the sampling time is greater than the minimum sampling time for the ADC (9µs).